JetBrains/intellij-sdk-docs/basics/persisting_state_of_components.md

 ### Implementing the State Class

-The implementation of `PersistentStateComponent` works by serializing public fields, [annotated](upsource:///platform/util/src/com/intellij/util/xmlb/annotations) private fields (see also [Customizing the XML format of persisted values](#customizing-the-xml-format-of-persisted-values)) and bean properties into an XML format.
+The implementation of `PersistentStateComponent` works by serializing public fields, [annotated](upsource:///platform/util/src/com/intellij/util/xmlb/annotations) private fields (see also [Customizing the XML format of persisted values](#customizing-the-xml-format-of-persisted-values)), and bean properties into an XML format.

 The following types of values can be persisted:
 * numbers (both primitive types, such as `int`, and boxed types, such as `Integer`)